Sonic Branding: Designing and Hiring Your Perfect Brand Voice

 Be deliberate in your casting to make sure you choose a voice actor who can deliver a performance suited to the task.

 Here’s how to get the best voice actor for your sonic branding project:

-One of the most common mistakes that brands make when attempting to source a voice is that they provide insufficient vocal direction in the job posting, or in the call to audition.
+One of the most common mistakes that brands make when attempting to source a voice is that insufficient vocal direction is provided in the job posting or in the call to audition.

-Your voice over job should always include an overview of your project, what the intended usage is for the voice over, any technical requirements and special requests, and great vocal direction.
+Your voice over job should always include an overview of your project, what the intended usage for the voice over is, any technical requirements or special requests, and great vocal direction.